-Formaldehyde is also a by-product of the oxidisation and combustion of certain products, and is released from forest fires, car exhausts and tobacco smoke.
-It is estimated that more than two thirds of all formaldehyde emissions in the atmosphere result from natural emissions from vegetation and forest fires.
-Formaldehyde is quickly broken down by sunlight and does not accumulate in the environment.
+- Formaldehyde is also a by-product of the oxidation and combustion of certain products, and is released for instance from forest fires, car exhausts, lit candles, tobacco smoke and cooking gas and smokes.
+It is estimated that the majority of the global formaldehyde emissions in the atmosphere result from natural emissions, i.e. from vegetation, animal beings, forest fires, etc.

 Why do we manufacture formaldehyde?

 - As a building block to produce more complex chemicals, formaldehyde provides exceptionally high chemical reactivity in the most resource efficient way.

 - It is the smallest and simplest molecule delivering carbonyl functionality for the manufacturing of polymers & resins.
 It does not waste material and energy during its production and use.
 It also has powerful antibacterial properties.

 - Formaldehyde manufactured for industrial purposes is identical to the formaldehyde naturally occurring in the environment: same molecular structure, same properties.

 - Industrial formaldehyde is produced by the reaction of methanol with oxygen.
 The energy that is released from this process can be captured and reused for different purposes.